partha-sen/tiny-router/README.md

 4. Delegate message to the appropriate handler to process the message.

 ## How “tiny-router” works?
-“tiny-router” first prepare routeMap by processing @RouteEntry annotation, which is defined in message Handler Class.
+“tiny-router” first prepares routeMap by processing @RouteEntry annotation, which is defined in message Handler Class.

-#### Code snippet of routeMap and RouteData
+### Code snippet of routeMap and RouteData
 ``` java
 private final Map<String, RouteData<T>>  routeMap = new HashMap<>();